syncfusion-content/javascript-docs/js/Diagram/Automatic-Layout.md

 # Automatic Layout

-Diagram provides support to auto-arrange the nodes on diagram area which is referred as **Layout**.
+Diagram provides support to auto-arrange the nodes in Diagram area that is referred as **Layout**.
 It includes the following layout modes.

   * Hierarchical Layout
   * Organization Chart